iay/entity-category/README.md

 # Entity Category Specification

 This is the working area for the draft Entity Category specification.
-The main directory contains the editor's working copy of the draft in their XML and plain text forms.
+The main directory contains the editor's working copy of the draft in its XML and plain text forms.

 The current IETF process status for this document can be viewed at